hellstorm-software/KultCraft/Convergence/dessc.md

 This is a modded hardcore series that operates on the rules of the Lifesteal SMP, the deadliest server in Minecraft.
 Each life I loose permanently reduces my max HP, and if i reach 0, I will be banned.

 This is NOT a scripted or staged series like the Unstable SMP with ParrotX2, Wifies, and Wemmbu, but the framing of the videos is very RP heavy.
-I cant actually walk through a portal in minecraft and end up in Hytale (yet), im just switching to the other game and editing it together.
+I can't actually walk through a portal in minecraft and end up in Hytale (yet), im just switching to the other game and editing it together.